francismontalbo/mfurecnn/README.md

 - In cell #9 of the `007-Tester_with_gradcam.ipynb` the `case` has values that can be changed to evaluate the various cases in isolation `0` for normal, `1` for ulcer, `2` for poylp, `3` for esophagitis.

+- The saliency analysis can be found in `008-gradcams.ipynb` for further visualization with other CAM algorithms.

 **Second (difficult):**
 - Make sure to download the <a href="https://drive.google.com/drive/folders/1WVKRTS5Wg8FdL7GCKwebIUz9jXnKx9nH?usp=sharing">PREPARED dataset</a> and extract it to a folder within the `mfure_cnn/` like `mfure_cnn/data/`